CwC asked: Dan, what stops you from obeying the Mosaic Code?

 Galatians 3:13 "Christ hath redeemed us from the curse of the law, being made a curse for us: for it is written, Cursed is every one that hangeth on a tree:"

-Jesus, at the time before the cross, wasn't cursed for us, he was an Old Covenant prophet (Old Covenant Messianic Kingdom of David) after the cross he became the High Priest (Christ’s New Covenant Church Kingdom)
+Jesus, at the time before the cross, was an Old Covenant prophet (Old Covenant Messianic Kingdom of David), after the cross he became the High Priest (Christ’s New Covenant Church Kingdom)

 In order for there to be a change in the LAW, there had to be a change in the Priesthood.
 Jesus did NOT become High Priest of His New Covenant Kingdom until He was Resurrected from the dead.
 If Jesus, before the Cross, had given NEW Covenant Law, there would have been NO New High Priest to Mediate it.
 When He was alive we were still under the Old Covenant Messianic Kingdom of David.